dbredvick/drew-tech/content/posts/2019-11-20-functionality-not-enabled/index.md

 secret: true
 ---

-# Sending email with Zeit.co Domains
+# Sending email with Vercel Domains

 In order to send emails with a custom domain, we need to: